milkcee12/milkcee12.github.io/README.md

 - [ ] Add preloader
 - [ ] Add library to preload page on link hover
 - [ ] Add animations
+- [ ] On hover over playground images on homepage, display a blurb
+- [ ] On hover over timeline bubbles, show preview image of project

 ## Done
 >(Dome dome dome dururu dome dome dome duruu) How you like that?
 — Blackpink, <i>How You Like That</i>

+  🎉 (12/29/22): Learned about SASS suffix selectors!
+Updated class design of the pages and global variables to follow the SASS styleguide and be more modular.

-  ✅ (12/28/22): Refactor hero section code so that the weird overflow-x with images doesn't happens
+  ✅ (12/29/22): Refactored hero section code so that overflow-x on mobile and responsive sizes is properly hidden.

-  ✅ (12/27/22): Created environment variables for more secure API calls.
+  🎉 (12/27/22): Learned about environment variables!
+In combination with Supabase API and custom .svelte components, refactored code to dynamically fill contents of timeline.

   ✅ (12/27/22): Created Supabase database with some initial content.
 Queried database to dynamically populate timeline.

+  ✅ (12/26/22): Styled timeline to be responsive with flexbox!

+  🎄 Merry Christmas!

+  🎉 (12/22/22): Created skeleton SvelteKit file structure for project, taking my first steps into SvelteKit :)